Adimserious/Afrogspot/README.md

 ## Features remaining to implement
 Due to time constraints, the following features are remaining to implement or fix
-- Wish list creation and functionality
+- Wish list creation and functionality.
-- Real time Notifications
+- Real time Notifications.
-- Light house performance and best practices

 ## Ecommerce Business Model
 Ecommerce Business Model